-The Cambridge International Law Journal (CILJ) is a double-blind peer-reviewed journal run by members of the postgraduate community at the University of Cambridge Faculty of Law.
+The Cambridge International Law Journal (CILJ) is a double-blind peer-reviewed journal run by members of the postgraduate community at the Faculty of Law, University of Cambridge.
 The Editorial Board is pleased to invite submissions for its seventh volume (Issues to be published in June and December 2018).

 General call for submissions – International law

 The Board welcomes long articles, short articles, case notes and book reviews that engage with current themes in international law.
 All submissions are subject to double-blind peer review by our Editorial Board.
 In addition, all long articles are sent to our Academic Review Board, which consists of distinguished international law scholars and practitioners.

 Submissions can be made at any time.
 Articles submitted by 1 October 2017 will be considered for Volume 7 Issue 1.
 Any articles submitted after that will be considered for the following issues.

 The Journal accepts the following types of manuscript: